 - County maps\ and other pre-Ordnance Survey maps

 - Ordnance Survey maps

-- Turnpike
+- Turnpike records (toll roads)

-- Inclosure
+- Inclosure records

 - Tithe records

-- Parish, Estate maps

-- River and or drainage

-- Railway Plans

-- Railway Book of Reference

-- Ordnance Survey Area Book (may only be at the British Library)

-- Highway Board minutes and other records

-- Highway maps
+- Parish and estate maps

-- Main Road records

-- Quarter Sessions

-- Sales Documents

-- Handover Maps (transition of highway maintenance to county councils)

-- Landowner supplied information
+- River and or drainage authority records - Railway or canal plans and books of reference (from the planning of railways and canals, even if not actually built) - Ordnance Survey Area Book for some counties (not all, and may only be at the British Library) - Highway Board minutes and other records - Highway authorities' maps - Main road records - Quarter Sessions records (court hearings which considered highways prior to councils) - Sale of land brochures, documents and conveyances - Handover maps (transition of highway maintenance to county councils) - Landowner deposited information (especially large properties)

-- \ This will vary by county or area.
+\These will vary by county or area.
 You are recommended to compile a list of your local maps and incorporate it in your checklist so that you know you have checked each one and recorded what it shows.
+It can be helpful to ask the highway authority's Definitive Map team which maps it considers to be useful.